 We recommend sending this study out as early in your process as possible.
 Validating your problem early can save months of wasted effort.
 However, it's not too late to gain useful insights even if you've already developed a product.

-Whether or not you've created your product already, we recommend sending this study to potential users, either via email or via a link that can be shared on social media or other relevant channels.
+Whether or not you've created your product already, we recommend sending this study to potential users via a link study that can be shared on email, social media, or other relevant channels.
 This will ensure your responses aren't biased by exposure to your unique solution.

 After receiving your results, you'll be ready to decide on next steps for your business.
 At this stage, you may need to go back to the drawing board, using insights from the study to re-direct your efforts.
 Otherwise, you'll be ready to move ahead, armed with insights about how this problem affects potential users that you can use to refine your concept.